knu-masters-ai/PM-in-AI/README.md

 # PM-in-AI
-Group project for PM in AI
+Group project for PM in AI practices